-We bring keynotes, workshops, and trainings to organizations across the country.
-Contact firstname.lastname@example.org to learn more.
+We bring keynotes, workshops, and multi-session programs (trainings) to organizations across the country.
+Contact [email protected] to learn more.

 When you talk about primary care, what professions do you include?

-For us, interprofessionalism is essential to great primary care, and the primary care team includes family medicine, internal medicine, pediatrics, geriatrics and ob-gyn, nurses, nurse practitioners, PAs, pharmacists, behavioral health specialists like social workers and psychologists, PTs, OTs, community health workers and coaches, and the other people and professions who fulfill the general medical needs of patient populations.
+For us, interprofessionalism is essential to great primary care, and we have an expanded definition of what we mean when we say “primary care team” includes family medicine, internal medicine, pediatrics, dental, geriatrics and ob-gyn, nurses, nurse practitioners, PAs, pharmacists, behavioral health specialists like social workers and psychologists, PTs, OTs, community health workers and coaches, and the other people and professions who fulfill the general medical needs of patient populations.

 Does PCP engage in direct political action?

 As a nonprofit, nonpartisan organization, our tax status restricts us from lobbying for a specific legislative agenda or piece of legislation, and with (or with the intent to influence) individual legislators.
 But staying away from partisanship doesn’t mean we stay away from civic activism — because advocacy is at the heart of leadership.
 Our network regularly engages in nonpartisan community action that advances reform, champions health equity and social justice, and convenes diverse stakeholders to develop plans that address population needs and access to care.
 Contact [email protected] to learn more.